top of page

 Issue addressed:

+Though slowly on the increase, trauma knowledge and resources are not readily available and an understanding of trauma is still broadly lacking beyond its specialist field.
+Trauma survivors typically do not have the knowledge needed to recognise, understand, and navigate their experiences.
 Not all professionals and organisations who work with or support survivors know how to sensitively and effectively work with trauma, even when the will is present.
 Clinicians, researchers, and artists, for example, often struggle to apply trauma-informed principles and/or safely and meaningfully engage, collaborate with, consult, or involve trauma survivors in their work.
 This can lead to missed opportunities, loss of potential, inadvertent harm, and re-traumatisation.

 traumascapes-our-work-workstreams-29-29.png